-2. Summary of Significant Accounting Policies (Continued) 2.19 Accounting for income taxes
+2.19 Accounting for income taxes

 Income tax comprises current tax and deferred tax.

 Current income tax assets and/or liabilities comprise those obligations to, or claims from, fiscal authorities relating to the current or prior reporting period, that are unpaid at the balance sheet date.
 They are calculated according to the tax rates and tax laws applicable to the fiscal periods to which they relate, based on the taxable profit for the year.
 All changes to current tax assets or liabilities are recognised as a component of tax expense in the income statement.